-Disability Rates

-Rates of disability incidence based on experience from 1976 to 1980 under group long-term disability insurance plans as reported under the transactions of the Society of Actuaries.
+Disability Rates: Rates of disability incidence are based on experience from 1976 to 1980 under group long-term disability insurance plans as reported under the transactions of the Society of Actuaries female participants are married.

-Spouse Benefit

-It is assumed 85% of eligible male participants and 70% of eligible female participants are married.
 Wives are assumed to be three years younger than husbands.

+Spouse Benefit: It is assumed 85% of eligible male participants and 70% of eligible